Have you ever asked yourself that very question, Can I feed my dog (canned) tuna?

 In case you’re wondering which types of fish are ok and safe to feed on a regular basis instead of tuna, I listed them below.

-I’ve fed them all but had to cross a few off my list of fishy options after I received the results of a food sensitivity test for my current pup Wally, a Feist mix:
+I’ve fed them all but had to cross a few off my list of fishy options after I received the results of a food sensitivity test for dogs for my pup Wally, a Feist mix:

 - Thread Herring